Franco-Cimmino/Open-Source-Kinematic-Analysis-Toolkit/README.md

 a.
 Conda active sim_env
 5. Verify packages by comparing results produced from this line with the txt file “requirements.txt”:
 a.
 Conda list
-6. Lines 421-428 contain the paths to the participant files, please change them accordingly to where they are currently installed on your machine
+6. Lines 421-428 contain the paths to the participant files; please change them accordingly to where they are currently installed on your machine
 a.	"*where you saved project too*/Dissertation_Code/Joint Angles/UE_ADLdatabase-master/ADL004/ADL004FR1angles.csv"
 7. By default, the model is performing one of the participants reaching forward motion visualised by the GUI that pops up
 8. Additionally, all kinematic information will be presented once the simulation has run its course, but to see the next, the first will need to be closed, not the GUI.